teppokoivula/SearchEngine/README.md

 You can add the index field to templates via template settings, field settings (the "Actions" tab), or via the "indexed templates" setting found from the config screen of the SearchEngine module.
 After the field has been added to a template, every time a page using that template is saved, content from indexable fields will be automatically stored into the (typically hidden) index field.

-3) Use selectors to query values in site search index, or add appropriate render render-calls to your template files.
+3) Use selectors to query values in site search index or add appropriate render calls to your template file(s).

-At this point there are essentially three ways to use SearchEngine, and which one fits your needs best depends a lot on the site in question:
+There are three ways to use SearchEngine, so you'll want to choose the one that fits your workflow best:

-- You can query the search_index field (or whatever you decided to name it earlier) just like any other textarea field in ProcessWire.
-This allows you to build custom search features with ease, while SearchEngine takes care of indexing content.
+- You can query the `search_index` field (or whatever you decided to name it earlier) just like any other textarea field in ProcessWire.
+This allows you to build completely customized search feature on your site, while SearchEngine takes care of indexing content.
 - You can use SearchEngine to find results by calling `$modules->get('SearchEngine')->find($input->get->q)`.
-Obviously you can pass any search string to the find() method – we're using the "q" GET var here just as an example.
+Obviously you can pass any search string to the find method, we're using the "q" GET param here just as an example.
-- You can let SearchEngine handle the whole search feature by adding a render call – `$modules->get('SearchEngine')->render()` – to your search page's template file.
-The `render()` method is a shortcut that calls multiple methods behind the scenes, but you can also call `renderStyles()`, `renderScripts()`, `renderResults()`, and `renderForm()` separately.
+- You can let SearchEngine handle the whole search feature by adding a render call to your search page's template file: `$modules->get('SearchEngine')->render()`.
+The `render()` method is a shortcut for calling multiple methods behind the scenes, but you can also omit that and instead call `renderStyles()`, `renderScripts()`, `renderResults()`, and `renderForm()` separately.

-First approach is the simple one and only involves one method call:
+If you prefer letting SearchEngine handle all the markup for you, the simple approach only involves one method call:

 ```
 <?php namespace ProcessWire; ?>